fhollenbach/RCrashcourse/CourseNotes.md

 can be unordered (such as hair color) or have an intrinsic order.
-For example, if you are describing education levels as a categorical variable, we usually have a clear order: “no degree”, “high school”, “Bachelor”, post-graduate degree”, etc. You might remember ordered categorical variables as *ordinal* variables. *R* can accommodate both unordered and ordered categorical variables.
+For example, if you are describing education levels as a categorical variable, we usually have a clear order: “no degree”, “high school”, “Bachelor”, “post-graduate degree”, etc. You might remember ordered categorical variables as *ordinal* variables. *R* can accommodate both unordered and ordered categorical variables.